Thorold: Transportation

 The Thorold Tunnel is an underwater vehicular tunnel, built between 1965 and 1967, which allows Highway 58 to cross the Welland Canal without interrupting shipping.
 Approximately 24,300 vehicles pass through the tunnel daily.

 Niagara Detention Centre

 Thorold is home to the Niagara Detention Centre, a 260-person capacity maximum-security prison.
 It generally serves people on remand, offenders sentenced to short terms (60 days or less), and offenders awaiting transfer to larger federal or provincial facilities.

-It is located between the neighbourhoods of Thorold South and Allanburg.
+Education

+Thorold Secondary School is the only high school in the city.
+In 2012, District School Board of Niagara trustees voted on whether to close the school and decided to keep it open.
+Thorold is close in proximity to Brock University and therefore has a large student population.
+In 2021, four students were arrested after a large street party took place in the city.